 Geothermal.
 The Energy Act (2019) also established the Energy and Petroleum Regulatory Authority (EPRA).
 With EPRA operating as the principal regulatory entity, it assumed an essential role in supervising and licensing energy-related activities, particularly within the domains of energy generation, distribution, and supply.
-Depending the problem the Frequencies and Regarding the cooking sector, The Energy Act 2019 specifies policies and strategies for renewable energy sources which include: taking the necessary steps to transition the country from the use of kerosene, firewood and charcoal to environmentally friendly fuels such as LPG; promoting efficient conversion and cleaner utilization of biomass energy; promote use of briquettes as an alternative to wood fuels; provide incentives for biofuel production projects and consumption and implement a bioethanol pilot project; promote the use of biogas an alternative to wood fuel and kerosene for both domestic and commercial use and development of a clean cooking fund.
-Energy (Appliances' Energy The Regulations require that specified appliances manufactured or imported Performance and Labelling) Kenya be tested for energy performance in an accredited laboratory, get register Regulations (issued by the with the regulator, and be affixed with the appropriate Energy Star lab Ministry of Energy and (Government of Kenya, 2016) Petroleum) Energy (Energy THE ENERGY (ENERGY MANAGEMENT) REGULATIONS, 2012 regulate the owners Management) Regulations industrial, commercial, and institutional facilities using any form of energy lil (issued by the Evergy manufacturing of e-cooking appliances.
-It states that the owner or occupier sha develop an energy management policy for the facility, conduct an energy audit of the facility through a licensed energy auditor at least once every three years, and ensure at least fifty percent of the recommended energy savings specified in the energy investment plan by the end of three years.
-(Covernment of Kenya, 2012) In 2019, new Performance Standards for cook stoves were gazette and CCAK was to develop a voluntary star labeling scheme for cookstoves on sale based on these standards.
-Some standards include; KS ISO 9867-1:2018-standard test sequence for emissions and performance, safety and durability; ISO 19869:2019-Provide quantitative and qualitative measurements of cooking system performance.
+Regarding the cooking sector, The Energy Act 2019 specifies policies and strategies for renewable energy sources which include: taking the necessary steps to transition the country from the use of kerosene, firewood and charcoal to environmentally friendly fuels such as LPG; promoting efficient conversion and cleaner utilization of biomass energy; promote use of briquettes as an alternative to wood fuels; provide incentives for biofuel production projects and consumption and implement a bioethanol pilot project; promote the use of biogas an alternative to wood fuel and kerosene for both domestic and commercial use and development of a clean cooking fund.
+Energy (Appliances' Energy Performance and Labelling) Regulations (issued by the Ministry of Energy and Petroleum) The Regulations require that specified appliances manufactured or imported in Kenya be tested for energy performance in an accredited laboratory, get registered with the regulator, and be affixed with the appropriate Energy Star label.
+(Government of Kenya, 2016) Energy (Energy Management) Regulations (issued by the Energy THE ENERGY (ENERGY MANAGEMENT) REGULATIONS, 2012 regulate the owners of industrial, commercial, and institutional facilities using any form of energy like manufacturing of e-cooking appliances.
+It states that the owner or occupier shall

+Regulatory Commission) develop an energy management policy for the facility, conduct an energy audit of the facility through a licensed energy auditor at least once every three years, and ensure at least fifty percent of the recommended energy savings specified in the energy investment plan by the end of three years.
+(Government of Kenya, 2012) Performance Standards for Cooking stoves In 2019, new Performance Standards for cook stoves were gazette and CCAK was to develop a voluntary star labeling scheme for cookstoves on sale based on these standards.
+Some standards include; KS ISO 19867-1:2018-standard test sequence for emissions and performance, safety and durability; ISO 19869:2019-Provide quantitative and qualitative measurements of cooking system performance.
 Requirements and guidance are provided for evaluation of usage, usability, fuel consumption, energy consumption, power, emissions, safety, and durability; ISO/TR21276:2018- Establishes a precise vocabulary for cookstove technology and testing.
-These laws control the setup, use, and upkeep of solar photovoltaic (PV) systems in Kenva, including solar-powered kitchen appliances.
+Energy (Solar Photovoltaic Systems) Regulations These laws control the setup, use, and upkeep of solar photovoltaic (PV) systems in Kenya, including solar-powered kitchen appliances.
 The regulations are designed to safeguard the performance, quality, and safety of solar PV systems as well as the rights and interests of both customers and service providers.
 According to the regulations, all solar PV systems and their individual parts must be approved by the Energy and Petroleum Regulatory Authority (EPRA) and certified by the Kenya Bureau of Standards (KEBS) or another recognized organisation.
 Incentives including tax breaks, duty waivers, and feed-in tariffs for solar PV installations are also included in the legislation.

-The Environmental Management and Co-ordination Act This is an act that provides for the establishment of an appropriate legal and institutional framework for the management of the environment in Kenya.
-The act covers various aspects of environmental protection and conservation, such as environmental impact assessment, environmental addt, environmental standards, environmental education, public participation, etc. The act also provides for incentives for environmental management, such as tax relief, subsidies, grants, awards.
-Summary of the relevant national recurstions in Kenya
+The Environmental This is an act that provides for the establishment of an appropriate legal and Management and Co-ordination institutional framework for the management of the environment in Kenya.
+The act Act covers various aspects of environmental protection and conservation, such as environmental impact assessment, environmental audit, environmental standards, environmental education, public participation, etc. The act also provides for incentives for environmental management, such as tax relief, subsidies, grants, awards.

-Table 2:2 Summary of the relevant national requiations in Kenya
+Table 2:2 Summary of the relevant national regulations in Kenya

-FUTOR

-the

-to

-tion

-AII dia

-2

-dins

-Q 61